Reds vs. Brewers Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 15 doubles, two triples, eight home runs, 23 walks and 30 RBI (61 total hits).
-He's also stolen three bases.
+- Spencer Steer has recorded 61 hits with 15 doubles, two triples, eight home runs and 23 walks.
+He has driven in 30 runs with three stolen bases.

 Steer Recent Games